jwachlin/arduino_security_risk_examples/README.md

 malfunction due to bugs or intentional sabotage of the code.
 Better understanding of the risks for developers is really important.

+Fourth, the Arduino platform is more and more moving into the internet connected IoT field, with devices like the ESP32 and ESP8266 supported.
+While this is great for makers, it can be dangerous if those makers do not understand the risks.

 Finally, Arduinos are low-cost, and the development environment is easy to set up, allowing anyone who is interested to start learning about security risks.